jorgehortelano/beholder/README.md

 	help            shows these options.

 For using this application at least you need to select the node first, and then start the detection.

+## Multiuser

+Different users that are in `allowed_users` list can receive the alert messages.
+Each time a user want to access to the alerts system, must "subscribe" to the node with the `enable` command.
+It automatically starts to receive any alerts that is launched from the system.
+Also, if later the user executes the `disable` command, he will stop receiving any alert.
+But this command does not affect any other subscribed user that will still be suscribed to the alert system.